jay-ramani/Video-Tagger/README.md

 		path_mkvmerge = "C:\\Program Files\\MKVToolNix\\mkvpropedit.exe"
 		path_ffprobe = "C:\\ffmpeg\\bin\\ffprobe.exe"
 	else:
-		path_mkvmerge = "mkvpropedit"
+		path_mkvmerge = "/usr/bin/mkvpropedit"
-		path_ffprobe = "ffprobe"
+		path_ffprobe = "/usr/bin/ffprobe"
 ```
-Note: Windows path separators have to double escaped using another backslash, as shown in the example above.
-Unless these tools have already been added to the PATH environment variable, you would have to update the environment, or manually feed the path for use in Linux or one of the Unices.
+**Note**: Windows path separators have to be double escaped using another backslash, as shown in the example above.
+On Linux, unless these tools have already been added to the PATH environment variable, you would have to update the environment, or manually feed the path.

 Also, ensure that files to tag are not read-only.
 While clearing the attribute can be implemented in the script itself, I will not go about it.
 Hence, the onus is on the user (you!) to ensure files are write-able (read-only attributes are not set).
 I will ignore any bug reports relating to the user not setting proper permissions.